mats the damp forest floor and logs

 - Habitat

 - Grows on the forest floor, on rotting logs, on banks, and on tree bases throughout New Zealand.
 A creature of the damp edge, the moist ground, the places where the soil is just damp enough and the light is filtered.
 Forms loose, sprawling, glossy mats of bright green to yellowish-green leaves that thrive in conditions that are neither too wet nor too dry.
-The moss of the happy medium, the one that thrives where things are just damp enough.

 - Range